Welcome to Your Next Adventure!

 For sunset, we will head to the famous Mobius Arch where the imposing Mount Whitney is perfectly visible encircled in a stone window.
 If the sky is clear we will also have an optional opportunity to photograph the moon and stars over Mount Whitney.

 For sunrise, we will explore different sunrise locations among the Alabama Hills to test out new compositions.
 Following breakfast, we will begin our journey back across Death Valley to return to Las Vegas.
 This drive is truly breathtaking and will take us through impressive mountain passes with sweeping views across the desert.
 After checking into our rooms, we will explore the iconic Mesquite Dunes for golden hour and sunset.
-This night features a full moon and if the sky is clear it’s a perfect opportunity to photograph the moonlight over the dunes.
+If the sky is clear it’s a perfect opportunity to photograph the moonlight over the dunes.
 These photos are particularly great in black and white and allow you to explore abstract interpretations of the shapes and lines before you.

 Las Vegas, for all its ostentatiousness, is a great location for us to gather together and share some laughs and memories over dinner.
 Our hotel is right on the strip in a prime location, and Las Vegas is quite a lot of fun to explore and practice urban night photography.
 After dinner, you will be on your own devices to explore the city as you wish.